mayakeele/bad-minecraft/README.md

 NOTES:

-  - Performance is going to be pretty bad unless you have a super beefy CPU and lots of memory, since GPU isn't used in the rendering engine (render settings can be adjusted to get better performance).
+  - Recommended browser:  Chrome   (Firefox has much worse performance, Edge should be fine though)

+  - Render settings can be adjusted to get either faster performance or further render distance (see below)

   - There is a bug where if your camera goes right next to a face, it will sometimes freeze the whole program for a long time or until it crashes.

   - Check out blockIDs.txt to see which block corresponds to each ID.

+  - To change world generation

-HOW TO CHANGE SETTINGS:
+HOW TO CHANGE RENDER SETTINGS:

-  - While the game is running, press F12 to open the Chrome console.
-Here you can modify the following variables to change render settings and performance:
+  - While the game is running, press F12 to open the browser console.
+Here you can call functions or set variables to change render settings and performance:

-    * renderDistance (default = 5)
+    * function:  SetRenderDistance(numChunks)
-    * drawFog (default = true)
+    * variable:  drawFog = false    OR    drawFog = true

-  - The rest deal with the world generation, I'll eventually make a config file with everything in it so you can customize the world